testsigmahq/testsigma-docs/src/pages/docs/test-data/data-generators/datefunctions-function-type.md

 ## **Future**

 - Enables you to generate dates up to a specified number of days in the future from today's date.
-- Generate dates for future events or reminders without specifying a reference date, making it ideal.
+- Generate dates for future events or reminders with specifying a reference date, making it ideal.

 <style>
   .example-container {